Wang Yi (wife of Zhao Ang): Background

 Wang Yi's exact origins are not recorded in history.
-All that is known of her heritage was that her family name was "Wang", and that she married Zhao Ang, an official who lived in the late Eastern Han dynasty.
+All that is known of her heritage was that her family name was "Wang" (or "Shi"), and that she married Zhao Ang, an official who lived in the late Eastern Han dynasty.
 She bore Zhao Ang three sons and a daughter.

 As Liang Shuang's captive

 When Zhao Ang was serving as the Prefect of Qiangdao County (羌道縣; around present-day Zhugqu County, Gansu), he left his family in Xi District (西鄉) of the county.
 Around the time, Liang Shuang (梁雙) started a revolt in the county and occupied Xi District.
 Wang Yi's two sons were killed during the conflict, leaving behind Wang Yi and her six-year-old daughter, Zhao Ying (趙英).
 When Wang Yi saw that her two sons had died, she feared that Liang Shuang would violate her, so she attempted to slit her throat with a sword.
 However, she gave up when she saw her daughter and she said: "If I killed myself and abandoned you, who will take care of you?
 I heard that people will cover their noses if someone wore unclean clothing – even if the person was Xi Shi.
 Besides, my looks aren't even comparable to Xi Shi's."
 She then rubbed dirt and excrement on her clothes, and fasted to make herself become thin.
 This lasted for about a year.